rl-institut/super-repo/CONTRIBUTING.md

 - Do not put your name to the branch name, it's a collaborative project
 - Branch names should be precise and informative

-Examples of branch names: `feature-42-add-new-ontology-class` or `feature-911-branch-naming-convention`
+Examples of branch names: `feature-42-add-new-ontology-class`, `feature-911-branch-naming-convention`, `hotfix-404-update-api`, `release-v0.10.0`

 #### 2.2.
 Start editing the files
 - Divide your feature into small logical units